-Bonus target 1 Strategic objective Weighting Actual 2021 performance Threshold (0% award) Target (50% award) Stretch (full award) Extent to which targets were met (%) Adjusted profit before tax Year-on-year profit growth 50% £97.2m2 £76.2m £83.8m £87.6m 100% Generation of free cash flow Generate cash for reinvestment and dividends 15% £29.1m3 £18m £21m £24m 100% Strategic measures To build the foundation for future growth 35% See table f Executive 85% cial Officer 90%
+Bonus target Strategic objective Weighting Actual 2021 performance Threshold (0% award) Target (50% award) Stretch (full award) targets were met (%) Adjusted profit before tax Year-on-year profit growth 50% £97.2m2 £76.2m £83.8m £87.6m 100% Generation of free cash flow Generate cash for reinvestment and dividends 15% £29.1m3 £18m £21m £24m 100% Strategic measures To build the foundation for future growth 35% See table Chief Executive 85% Chief Financial Officer 90%

-- 1 The financial elements of the bonus are payable on a straight-line basis between each threshold, target and stretch level. - 2 Numbers shown exclude the impact of the change of the accounting Policy linked to the capitalisation of certain software assets.
-The Committee made the decision to calculate awards in this way (albeit the outcome would have been the same if these costs had been reflected in 2020 and 2021 performance). - This number excludes £8.4m of IFRS 16 lease adjustments included in our reported free cash flow number on page 78.
+- The financial elements of the bonus are payable on a straight-line basis between each threshold, target and stretch level. - Numbers shown exclude the impact of the change of the accounting Policy linked to the capitalisation of certain software assets.
+The Committee made the decision to calculate awards in this way (albeit the outcome would have been the same if these costs had been reflected in 2020 and 2021 performance).
+This number excludes £8.4m of IFRS 16 lease adjustments included in our reported free cash flow number on page 78.

-1. WHAT THE EXECUTIVE DIRECTORS WERE PAID IN 2021 $\mbox{CONTINUED}$ Strategic measures
+1. WHAT THE EXECUTIVE DIRECTORS WERE PAID IN 2021 CONTINUED Strategic measures